mignon-p/hs-opc-client/README.md

 If run with no arguments, `hs-opc-client` sets the string color to all white.
-If run with one argument, the argument must be one of the color names black, blue, cyan, green, magenta, orange, purple, red, white, or yellow.
+If run with one argument, the argument must be one of the color names black, blue, cyan, green, magenta, orange, purple, red, white, yellow, or random.
 If run with three arguments, each argument must be an integer between 0-255, forming an RGB triple.

+Various command-line options exist for setting the server to connect to, setting the brightness, etc.  For details, run with `--help`.

 For more information, see [my blog post][3].